aerospacemc/space-debris-tracker/BRANCH_INFO.md

 Overall Goal: To prioritize the debris objects that pose the greatest risk and to assess the feasibility of removing or mitigating those objects.
 This involves developing a risk scoring system and evaluating the technical and economic feasibility of different mitigation strategies.

-3.1 Risk Scoring:
+1 Risk Scoring:

 Problem: Not all potential conjunctions are equally risky.
 Some debris objects are larger, faster, or more likely to collide with a valuable asset.

 Solution: Develop a risk scoring system that considers factors such as the probability of collision, the size/mass of the debris object, the kinetic energy of the debris object, and the value of the asset at risk.

 Implementation Steps:
-Define Risk Factors: Determine the specific factors to include in the risk score and assign weights to each factor based on their relative importance.
+*   Define Risk Factors: Determine the specific factors to include in the risk score and assign weights to each factor based on their relative importance.
-Calculate Risk Scores: Implement the risk scoring algorithm to calculate a risk score for each debris object.
+*   Calculate Risk Scores: Implement the risk scoring algorithm to calculate a risk score for each debris object.
-Rank Debris Objects: Rank the debris objects based on their risk scores.
+*   Rank Debris Objects: Rank the debris objects based on their risk scores.
-Visualization: Create visualizations to display the risk scores of the debris objects. *5.
+*   Visualization: Create visualizations to display the risk scores of the debris objects. *5.
 Document all of these processes within the BRANCH.md

+**Risk Scoring:**
+    *   Develop a basic risk scoring system that considers the probability of collision (based on proximity), debris size, and the value of the asset at risk.
+    *   Assign weights to each factor to reflect their relative importance.
+    *   Calculate the risk score for each debris object and rank them accordingly.

-3.2 Feasibility Assessment (Initial):
+2 Feasibility Assessment (Initial):

 Problem: Removing or mitigating all high-risk debris objects is not feasible due to technical and economic constraints.

 Solution: Develop a basic feasibility assessment that considers factors such as the delta-V required to reach the debris object, the size and shape of the debris object, the tumbling rate of the debris object, and the technology readiness level of the removal/mitigation technology.

 Implementation Steps:
-Define Feasibility Factors: Determine the specific factors to include in the feasibility assessment and assign weights to each factor based on their relative importance.
+*   Define Feasibility Factors: Determine the specific factors to include in the feasibility assessment and assign weights to each factor based on their relative importance.
-Assess Feasibility: Implement the feasibility assessment algorithm to calculate a feasibility score for each debris object.
+*   Assess Feasibility: Implement the feasibility assessment algorithm to calculate a feasibility score for each debris object.
-Combine Risk and Feasibility: Combine the risk score and feasibility score to prioritize debris objects for removal/mitigation.
+*   Combine Risk and Feasibility: Combine the risk score and feasibility score to prioritize debris objects for removal/mitigation.
-Document all of these processes within the BRANCH.md *5.
-Test and Validate Output: Create functions to simulate various cases to see that high risk targets are shown, and which are feasible to meet with success
+*   Document all of these processes within the BRANCH.md
+*   Test and Validate Output: Create functions to simulate various cases to see that high risk targets are shown, and which are feasible to meet with success
-**Phase 3: Risk Scoring and Feasibility**

-1.  **Risk Scoring:**
-    *   Develop a basic risk scoring system that considers the probability of collision (based on proximity), debris size, and the value of the asset at risk.
-    *   Assign weights to each factor to reflect their relative importance.
-    *   Calculate the risk score for each debris object and rank them accordingly.

-2.  **Feasibility Assessment (Initial):**
+**Feasibility Assessment (Initial):**
     *   Implement the `assess_target_feasibility` function.
     *   Start with a simplified feasibility assessment that considers the delta-V to reach the debris object (using a placeholder `calculate_delta_v` function), size, and tumbling rate.
     *   Combine these factors into a feasibility score.